 While statistics suggest that more than 85% of us are visual learners, the addition of a component that allows us to conceptualize a topic outside the usual note taking and discussion is a- not so out of the box idea.
 It's a great way to drive curiosity in a room, engaging, informing and inspiring the audience.
 Graphic facilitation serves the purpose of the visual.
 If the intent is to capture the conversation or tone of the day, it becomes a real time storyboard.
 If the goal is to show process and next steps, incorporating icons, buckets and graphs to show movement and hierarchy works best.
 The amazing thing about visual captures are they lend themselves to the task at hand, personalizing content to the specific moment while creating an anchor for the process that can be used later as recall, learning, or conversation generator.

 "The amazing thing about visual captures are they lend themselves to the task at hand, personalizing content to that specific moment."

 If you have an event that could benefit from the addition of a visual component, let's talk!

 This image was created to serve as part of series of images for a current book project called Two Sisters and A Phone!

 This digital image was created as part of a presentation by the co-founder of Mom Warrior at South by Southwest!

 This is an example of a work retreat capture at annual investment company session.

-This visual created for Social Connection Workshop at UC Berkeley!
+This visual created as part of the Social Connection Workshop at UC Berkeley.